 - Invalid-opcode exception (#UD).
-This exception is generated when executing SSE/SSE3/SSSE3 instructions under the following conditions: - SSE/SSE2/SSE3/SSSE3 feature flags returned by CPUID are set to 0.
-This condition does not affect the CLFLUSH instruction. - The CLFSH feature flag returned by the CPUID instruction is set to 0.
-This exception condition only pertains to the execution of the CLFLUSH instruction. - The EM flag (bit 2) in control register CR0 is set to 1, regardless of the value of TS flag (bit 3) of CR0.
-This condition does not affect the PAUSE, PREFETCHh, MOVNTI, SFENCE, LFENCE, MFENSE, and CLFLUSH instructions. - The OSFXSR flag (bit 9) in control register CR4 is set to 0.
-This condition does not affect the PAVGB, PAVGW, PEXTRW, PINSRW, PMAXSW, PMAXUB, PMINSW, PMINUB, PMOVMSKB, PMULHUW, PSADBW, PSHUFW, MASKMOVQ, MOVNTQ, MOVNTI, PAUSE, PREFETCHh, SFENCE, LFENCE, MFENCE, and CLFLUSH instructions. - Executing a instruction that causes a SIMD floating-point exception when the OSXMMEXCPT flag (bit 10) in control register CR4 is set to 0.
-See Section 12.5.1, "Using the TS Flag to Control the Saving of the x87 FPU, MMX, SSE, SSE2, SSE3 and SSSE3 State." - Device not available (#NM).
-This exception is generated by executing a SSE/SSE2/SSE3/SSSE3 instruction when the TS flag (bit 3) of CR0 is set to 1.
+This exception is generated when executing SSE/SSE2/SSE3/SSSE3 instructions under the following conditions: - SSE/SSE2/SSE3/SSSE3/SSE4_1/SSE4_2 feature flags returned by CPUID are set to 0.
+This condition does not affect the CLFLUSH instruction, nor POPCNT. - The CLFSH feature flag returned by the CPUID instruction is set to 0.
+This exception condition only pertains to the execution of the CLFLUSH instruction. - The POPCNT feature flag returned by the CPUID instruction is set to 0.
+This exception condition only pertains to the execution of the POPCNT instruction. - The EM flag (bit 2) in control register CR0 is set to 1, regardless of the value of TS flag (bit 3) of CR0.
+This condition does not affect the PAUSE, PREFETCHh, MOVNTI, SFENCE, LFENCE, MFENSE, CLFLUSH, CRC32 and POPCNT instructions. - The OSFXSR flag (bit 9) in control register CR4 is set to 0.
+This condition does not affect the PAVGB, PAVGW, PEXTRW, PINSRW, PMAXSW, PMAXUB, PMINSW, PMINUB, PMOVMSKB, PMULHUW, PSADBW, PSHUFW, MASKMOVQ, MOVNTQ, MOVNTI, PAUSE, PREFETCHh, SFENCE, LFENCE, MFENCE, CLFLUSH, CRC32 and POPCNT instructions. - Executing a instruction that causes a SIMD floating-point exception when the OSXMMEXCPT flag (bit 10) in control register CR4 is set to 0.
+See Section 12.5.1, "Using the TS Flag to Control the Saving of the x87 FPU, MMX, SSE, SSE2, SSE3 SSSE3 and SSE4 State."

+Device not available (#NM).
+This exception is generated by executing a SSE/SSE2/SSE3/SSE3/SSE4 instruction when the TS flag (bit 3) of CRO is set to 1.